mbaitelman/chef-policy-cookbook/README.md

 #### System Requirements

-- Linux server (This has been tested with Ububtu 18.04)
+- Linux server (This has been tested with Ubuntu 18.04)
   - SSH access
   - Ability to reach ports :8080, :8081, :8082
 - AWS Account